Publications

 As the UN Sustainable Development Goals (SDGs) have been widely adopted since 2015, higher education institutions (HEIs) are experimenting with ways they can be measured, reported and incorporated into all …

-• Tribhuvan University of Nepal
+• University of Hradec Kralove (Královéhradecký kraj)

 Learning for the Future: Exploring Effective Characteristics of Sustainability Leadership Programs in Higher Education